Interpreting type theory in a quasicategory: a Yoneda approach: Overview of the paper

 \section{Overview of the paper}

-In the first section, we construct the rigidification of a given quasicategory and observe that it is indeed equivalent, as an $(\infty,1)$-category, to this quasicategory (precisely the simplicial nerve of the rigidification is related to the quasicategory which we start with by a zig-zag of equivalences of quasicategories).
+In the first section, we construct the rigidification of a given quasicategory, and observe that it is indeed equivalent, as an $(\infty,1)$-category, to this quasicategory (precisely the simplicial nerve of the rigidification is related to the quasicategory which we start with by a zig-zag of equivalences of quasicategories).

-In the second section, we study the case where the quasicategory we start from is locally cartesian closed: we show that we can add to the rigidification some strict structure (mainly pullbacks and dependent products along fibration as well as path objects) while preserving the equivalence of $(\infty,1)$-categories.
-At this point, we are able to see that the internal logic of a locally cartesian closed category is a type theory with dependent sums and products, and intensional identity types.
+In the second section, we study the case where the quasicategory we start from is locally cartesian closed: we show that we can add to the rigidification some strict structure (mainly pullbacks and dependent products along fibrations as well as path objects) while preserving the equivalence of $(\infty,1)$-categories.
+At this point, the rigidification forms a $\pi$-tribe, and we can see in Theorem \ref{t1} that the internal logic of a locally cartesian closed category is a type theory with dependent sums and products, and intensional identity types.

 The third section investigates the case of univalent universes, showing how they can be carried over to the rigidification of the quasicategory.